hugopendlebury/gribtoarrow/readme.md

 and the .py files in the pythonApi folder.
 A list of the exposed methods can be seen in grib_to_arrow.cpp in the pythonApi folder.

+## Poetry Building

+The poetry build performs the following steps:

+- Defines cmake as a dependency (this is required to build eccodes and may not be installed on the system in question)

+Downloads eccodes from ECMWF
+Compiles ECCODES (into a folder called temp_eccodes) Compiles this project using PyBind11
+    Note the following (The build of this project is done in build.py) In build.py we set rpath.
+This is the runtime path which is baked into the shared object which will be used to look for any dependencies.
+The rpath is set to a folder called "eccodes" which should be in the same location the the gribtopython.so
+    The eccodes libraries are copied into a folder in "dist" A folder called "lib" is also created in dist into which eccodes_memfs is copied This is done so that the wheel is bundled with all of it's dependencies and everything can be found without the need to specify environment variables such as LD_LIBRARY_PATH